wp-plugins/jabber-feed/readme.txt

 == Changelog ==

+= 0.6 =

+- XMPP connections now in non blocking mode for immediate 'apparent' execution of pages (post in particular).
+Technically I used the Wordpress HTTP API (typically I do a desynchronized http request in non blocking mode, meaning I don't wait for the answer).
+As the particular API and function I used dates from 2.7.0, I made a test on existence of the HTTP API, so that the old blocking method for older Wordpress without this API is used in such case.
+  This will definitely fix the slowness issues of ejabberd wen sending items with a big payload (typically any article I would write in my public diary :p), though I heard it should be improved a lot in the coming ejabberd version.

 = 0.5 =

 - Better SRV library gestion: the plugin can now "switch" between the NET_DNS library